KoRORland/ipa-idrange-analysis-tool/README.md

 base_rid =  last base_rid + last range size + offset
 secondary_base_rid = last secondary_base_rid + last range size + offset
 ```
-Offset is used to offer the ability to extend already set ranges in the future, by the ID numbers no longer than the offset.
+Offset is used to offer the ability to extend already existing ranges in the future, by the number of IDS no bigger than the offset.
 It is a tunable parameter (`--ridoffset INT`).

 If this fails for any reason, the tool will fall back to this logic:
 ```